Bob Pflugfelder on "Inspiring Science Through Chaos"

 Anthony: And is there a particular demonstration that you've done or that you do that is especially memorable or especially effective with your audiences?

 Bob Pflugfelder: I would say one of my favorites is using liquid nitrogen, which is a very cold liquified gas, and boiling water to demonstrate how a cloud is made.
 And what I like about it is it's literally a visual and accurate demonstration of how a cloud is made, and you end up with an actual cloud.
-But not just a cloud, when you do it right, you can make a cloud that is 40 feet tall inside of an indoor space, and its very big, it's very dramatic.
+But not just a cloud, when you do it right, you can make a cloud that is 40 feet tall inside of an indoor space, and it’s very big, it's very dramatic.

 Anthony: Do you want to share with us any other previews of some demonstrations that might show up at our event on May 18th?